JimmyPinkard/JavaDataStructures/README.md

 # JavaDataStructures

+## This was successful, however I'm leaving this up as an example to students who come after me while I develop an algorithms blog.

 Practing to test out of CSCE 146

 The reasons I'm doing this in Java rather than C or C++ is to prepare to test out of CSCE 146.
 As much as I would like to take it I must test out of it to graduate on time.